- People with neurodegenerative, pulmonary, or autoimmune diseases could have oropharyngeal dysphagia.

 In Mexico, there are few hospitals where such a general screening of oropharyngeal dysphagia is performed, ABC Medical Center is an institution that has the medical equipment and cutting-edge technology necessary to provide proper medical care.

-This content is for informational purposes and does not replace any consultation with the specialist.
 At the ABC Medical Center’s Physical Medicine and Rehabilitation Area, we can provide you with specialized care.